 - any land other than land that is both in an urban area and used for commercial, industrial or residential purposes.

-Careful consideration should be given to the intention behind the zoning of the land, what is permitted under the zoning and what the nature and use of the land is.
+We also consider the intention behind the zoning of the land, what is permitted under the zoning and what the nature and use of the land is.
 Land in a transitional zone, such as land described as ‘rural residential’, ‘countryside living’ or ‘future urban’ is still likely to be non-urban.

-- if the types of activities allowed or carried out on the land fall within the farm land definition
+- If the types of activities allowed or carried out on the land fall within the farm land definition

-- if the zoning indicates land is rural, or if the zoning is intended to control the transition from rural to urban and protect the current rural or lifestyle features (such as the size of the blocks of land and/or the rural character of the area), even though it may become future urban
+- If the zoning indicates land is rural, or if the zoning is intended to control the transition from rural to urban and protect the current rural or lifestyle features – such as the size of the blocks of land and/or the rural character of the area – even though it may become future urban

-- the land rating categorisation, such as if it is zoned ‘farm and lifestyle’ or something similar
+- The land rating categorisation, such as if it is zoned ‘farm and lifestyle’ or something similar

-- if utility services (such as reticulated water and/or street lighting) to the property or near-by areas are limited.
+- If utility services – such as reticulated water and/or street lighting – to the property or near-by areas are limited.

-Use the following diagram to help determine if land is non-urban land.
+Use the following diagramto help determine if land is non-urban land.

 In the majority of cases, an urban area will be characterised by: